 He led the Australian 50/50 joint venture between Fonterra and Bonlac Foods Ltd in 2003 which subsequently moved to the 100% formation of Fonterra Australia in 2005.
 He continued a commercial career as Managing Director Ingredients for Fonterra Australia, responsible for farmer relationships, manufacturing and Ingredient sales and marketing.
 Bruce has also held a non-farmer director role with Dairy Australia, an organisation responsible for the farmer investment into Research, Development and Adoption of new technologies across the Australian Dairy supply chain.

-Presently, Bruce is a Director at Van Diemans Land Co., a Board member of Moonlake Pty Ltd and a Director with Compass Agribusiness - a dairy consulting business.
+Presently, Bruce is a Director with Compass Agribusiness - a dairy consulting business and the Australian Dairy Industry Council (ADIC).
 He is also involved directly in a number of farming investments in Tasmania.